pjkaufman/dotfiles/README.md

 - The clipboard does not seem to connect to the system clipboard properly
 - Running Go tests does not seem to work
 - Debugging using DAP does not seem to work for Go
+- golangci-lint does not seem to work for Go